 - Every job, no matter what the length of the contract, is an opportunity to network.
 You can quickly build up an impressive array of contacts and references that will prove invaluable to you in the future.

 Contracting work provides similar opportunities to temping work, in terms of flexibility and variety.
 However, the roles tend to be more specialised and the pay rates higher as a result of this.
 There is also a greater personal responsibility to look after your own tax and insurance affairs.
 Contractors can make their own hours; decide when to work and who to work for.
 Contractors with sufficient experience also have the option of pursuing job opportunities overseas.
 They can market their skills in several countries at once, giving them greater scope to find employment.

-However, The Agency Workers Directive 2011 has legally grants temporary staff to receive the same basic pay and working conditions as full time employees from the first day of their employment.
+However, The Agency Workers Directive 2011 has legally granted temporary staff to receive the same basic pay and working conditions as full-time employees from the first day of their employment.

 To learn more about temping or contracting with Collins McNicholas or to read the full Agency Workers Directive, visit www.collinsmcnicholas.ie/employers/temporary-recruitment/

 Collins McNicholas Recruitment & HR Services